Heathfield Vets

 When can I have my dog neutered?

-We usually recommend spaying bitches after their first season, however we will spay from 6 months old (before the first season), after a check over with a vet.
+We usually recommend spaying bitches 3 months after their first season, however, we will spay from 6 months old (before their first season), after a check over with the vet.
+If you decide to wait until your bitch is older, we still recommend spaying 3 months after the end of their season.

 Laparoscopic Spay